CCI-Tools/cate/doc/source/workflows.rst

 Example
 =======

-This workflow opens a dataset, creates a spatial subset and writes the result a a new NetCDF file.
+This workflow opens a dataset, creates a spatial subset, and writes the result into a new NetCDF file.
 The parameters to this workflow are:

-* the input file name
+* the input file path
 * the subset region
 * the output file name